 - My shoes are not slip off, but they do slip off quickly w/ no untying.
 Easy on and off.

 - I always grab two bins.
-It’s all I need.
+It is all I need.
 One for my laptop, one for my shoes.
 If you need more than that…you might want to reevaluate your packing list.

 - I stack the bins on top of each while on the table.
 Latptop bottom, shoes top

 - I keep my backpack and luggage OFF the table until the last minute.
-I figure,save the space for everyone else, and it’s easier than trying to push everything along while you wait for the belt to catch it.
+I figure,save the space for everyone else, and easier it is easier than trying to push everything along while you wait for the belt to catch it.

 - On the other side of the line, depending on the pace of the scanner I will either start putting some of my stuff back together at the belt or pick everything up and get the heck out there making room for others.

-- There’s usually a bench or something nearby for you to put your life back together again.
+- There is usually a bench or something nearby for you to put your life back together again.

 4. Get TSA Precheck.
 [Must Know Business Travel Tips!]